A man sat in his wheelchair with a laptop in front of him. He has had a accident which has resulted to him having spinal cord injury counselling

 Cerebral palsy mental health services, including counselling and therapeutic support, are vital in providing a space for individuals to process these concerns and develop effective coping mechanisms.

-In summary, addressing health anxiety in the context of cerebral palsy mental health requires a comprehensive approach.
 This includes providing specialised mental health services that understand the unique challenges of living with cerebral palsy, offering support to navigate daily challenges, and assisting in dealing with broader societal and systemic issues.

 Loss of Autonomy